Denji Sentai Megaranger: Episodes

 On April 6, 1997, (The day that Episode 8 aired) the show later began to air on Sunday mornings at 7.30 am JST instead of late afternoons on a Friday.
-This time slot has been the regular time slot for Super Sentai shows until October 2017.
+This would remain the regular time slot for Super Sentai shows until October 2017.

 Denji Sentai Megaranger vs. Carranger

 The V-Cinema special takes place between episodes 39 and 40.
 Arriving late for school, as the car was at Pegasus Garage, Kenta learns that today is graduation picture day.
 Seeing a beam of light nearby, Kouichirou gets the others out of class to investigate.
 The five find a seashell before they are attacked by Space Biker Helmedor who wants the shell to fulfill his dreams, overpowering the Megarangers before Mega Silver arrives and engages the biker in a motorcyclists' duel.
 Suddenly enlarging with his bike, Helmedor battles Super Galaxy Mega before he is forced to shrink and retreat.
 Later, while trying to find out the seashell's true nature, Miku uses it to wish for a big cake before it is stolen by a group of strange students who actually are the staff of the Pegasus Garage.
 But with Mega Yellow placing a tracer on the getaway car, the Megarangers track them to the Pegasus Garage where Kyousuke wishes for Katsudon before he and his team are attacked by Yugande and Crab Nezilar.
 Refusing to stand aside, they assume their Carranger forms to fight Crab Nezilar while the Megarangers deal with Yugande and the Kunekune.
 The two Sentai teams join forces to force the Nezirejians back as the shell opens up to reveal an alien identified as Space Fairy Picot who wants to grant their last three wishes.
 Arriving at Yume Beach, the teams get to know each other while talking out to want they would use the last three wishes before Dappu arrives.
 But "Dappu" turns out to be Helmedor, having made a deal with the Nezirejians to get Picot.